MaterSim/PyXtal/doc/Usage.rst

     True

-It is important to note that one space group may have multiple settings.
+It is important to note that one space group may have multiple settings (see the `Settings <Settings.html>`_ page for details).
 To avoid the ambiguity, Hall introduced the explicit-origin space group notation.
 Following the Hall notation, there exist 530 Concise space groups.
-The full list is available
+The full list is available `online <http://cci.lbl.gov/sginfo/itvb_2001_table_a1427_hall_symbols.html>`_.
-`online <http://cci.lbl.gov/sginfo/itvb_2001_table_a1427_hall_symbols.html>`_.
-In PyXtal, we also the initialization of space group according to the hall number.
+In PyXtal, we also the initialization of space group according to Hall number.
 Below shows an example to create the Group object of ``Fd-3m (227)`` with the choice 1 of origin.